aqsaaqeel/component-library-with-storybook/README.md

-This is my component library built with storybook
+This is my component library built with components developed in isolation using storybook.